4dn-dcic/fish_omics_format/docs/source/demultiplexing.rst

 The first line in the header is always "##FOF-CT_version=vX.X"

-The header MUST to contain a mandatory set of fields that describe any algorithm that was used to produce/process data in this table.
+The header MUST contain a mandatory set of fields that describe any algorithm that was used to produce/process data in this table.
 In case more than on algorithm were used, please use the same set of fields for each of them.